Biden's new Gaza ceasefire move is long overdue, but important: Turkish President Erdogan - ExBulletin

 “Today, we remain firm in the same position.
 We will not hesitate to do whatever is necessary to establish calm and peace in Gaza,” he added.

-Biden said Tuesday the United States would make “another push” with Turkey, Egypt, Qatar, Israel and others to reach a ceasefire and hostage exchange deal in Gaza.
+Biden said Tuesday the U.S. would make “another push” with Turkey, Egypt, Qatar, Israel and others to reach a ceasefire and hostage exchange deal in Gaza.

 Israel has killed more than 44,000 people in Gaza since the Hamas attacks on October 7, 2023.